 This may come off as selfish and that is not my intent.
 I don’t think we should only care about things if they directly affect us and hinder our daily lives in some way.
 We should be concerned when others are facing struggles.
 But is every negative event that occurs throughout the world deserving of all of our personal, precious emotional energy?
 Even if it doesn’t affect us or anyone we know personally; even if it has no effect on our local community or even our larger state/province/country?
 Perhaps we can better use the precious resource that is this energy on problems that are closer to home.
 Or, at least, maybe we should pick one or two issues to focus our attention on, rather than allowing ourselves to try to tackle every single one of the world’s problems.

 Ultimately, regardless of what happens today, the sun WILL come up tomorrow.
 Birds are still tweeting in nearby trees; babies are still crying at their mothers’ breasts; the trash still needs to be taken out. 😉 I think there are numerous issues and situations in our world that are deserving of our concern as human beings.
 But our personal, emotional energy is a precious gift.
 It is also a limited resource.
 I think we each, individually, need to be selective of where and how we use that resource.
+This is a good way to reduce the stress in our lives.
 We need to be mindful and purposeful with how we use our concern in a world full of things to be concerned about.
 It is perfectly acceptable to say, “I don’t have the energy to put toward that today, I need to focus on my own mental health/family/community.”